-Sami Shah is a multi-award winning writer, comedian and the co-host of Breakfast on ABC Radio Melbourne.
+Sami Shah is a multi-award winning writer, comedian and former co-host of Breakfast on ABC Radio Melbourne.
 He’s been profiled in the New York Times, ABC’s The Australian Story, BBC Radio 4, NPR, and has appeared on QI with Stephen Fry and The Project.

 Sami has been performing award-winning and highly acclaimed comedy for over a decade and used his acerbic wit to address world affairs and social issues, in comedy clubs and even international platforms like TEDx.

 His autobiography, I, Migrant (Allen & Unwin) has been nominated for both New South Wales and Western Australia’a Premier’s Literary Awards and the Russell Prize for Humour Writing.
 His first novel Fire Boy (Fantastica) was released in 2016 and is now available in South Asia as The Boy of Fire and Earth (Picador).
 His latest non-fiction book The Islamic Republic of Australia (Harper Collins) was released in June, 2017.